 - Submission of all requested information before the stated deadline

-- The top 15% of submissions not already selected for oral presentations
+- Abstracts selected for oral presentation and the top 15% of submissions not selected for oral presentations

 - Quality of work